 UK Employment Rate

-- 1.35 million people are receiving the job seekers allowance.
+- 966,000 (Aug, 2014 Provisional) (2.9%) – Claimant count is number of people receiving the job seekers allowance.
 This is considerably less than the official measure of unemployment.

 The claimant count is the number receiving unemployment benefits.
 The labour force survey involves asking people if they are currently out of a job and actively seeking work.
 Some people unemployed may not be eligible for job seekers allowance.